 9. Help with Gifts and Money Envelopes.
 This can be very tricky.
 If you trust your wedding planner, he or she can take any gifts or money envelopes brought to the reception and keep them in a safe place.
 The planner might also offer to help the friend or relative who will be holding the gifts and envelopes while you’re on vacation carry the items out to a car or transport them home.
 In any case, the planner needs to know how you want your gifts, envelopes, and any other special items (such as a silver cake knife) handled.

 10. Solve Your Problems for You.
 Is your cute flower girl having a tantrum, because she’s overwhelmed by all the strange faces?
 Is one of your guests drinking too much and becoming obnoxious?
 Is your aunt rearranging your place cards?
 You can give your wedding planner the authority to manage all of these problems – and many of the other problems that arise during a wedding and reception.

 Anyone who’s planned a wedding recently knows that there are many other aspects not covered here.
 But this article should give you a good idea of how important it is to have a wedding planner and how that planner can help make your wedding wonderful.

-Party Planners Anniversary Party Planning Balloon Decorations Services Bridal Shower Party Planning Corporate Event Planners Craft Party Planning Engagement Party Planning Event Decorators Event Planners Event Venue Services Fundraising Event Planning Kids Party Planners Party Favor Suppliers Wedding Coordinators Wedding Decorating Services Wedding Planners Wedding Officiants Wedding Caterers Wedding Venue Services
+Party Planners Anniversary Party Planning Balloon Decorations Services Bridal Shower Party Planning Corporate Event Planners Craft Party Planning Engagement Party Planning Event Decorators Event Planners Event Venue Services Fundraising Event Planning Kids Party Planners Party Favor Suppliers Wedding Coordinators Wedding Decorators Wedding Planners Wedding Officiants Wedding Caterers Wedding Venue Services